Budapest city tour – Art Nouveau focus (8h)

 We start and end the tour at your hotel or accommodation (when centrally located).

-Professional fully licensed guiding service, modern car/minivan with a driver and mineral water.
+Professional fully licensed guiding service and modern car/minivan with a driver.

 It does not include entrance fees to the The House of Hungarian Art Nouveau, also called Bedo House or The Art Nouveau Museum (to see ticket prices CLICK HERE) – closed on Sundays.